-A common and effective way to characterize a vector field is with streamlines.
+A common and effective way to characterize a vector field is with stream-lines.
 A streamline is a curve through space that at every point is tangent to the vector field.
 It represents the path a weightless particle will take through the vector field (assuming steady-state flow).
 Streamlines are generated by providing a set of seed points.

-Exercise 2.10: Streamlines
+Exercise 2.12: Streamlines

-We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to press the way button.
+We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.

-- 1. Open the file disk_out_ref.ex2, load all variables, et Apply (see Exercise 2.5). - 2.
-Add the stream tracer filter \sum to disk_out_ref.ex2. - 3.
-Click the Apply button to accept the default parameters.
+- 1. Open the file disk_out_ref.ex2, load all variables, (see Exercise 2.7). - 2.
+Add the stream tracer filter \$\oints{\text{to disk_out_ref.ex2}}\$. - 3.
+Change the Seed Type parameter in the properties panel to Point Source. - 4.
+Uncheck the Show Sphere checkbox ☑ Show Sphere in the properties panel under the seed type. - 5.
+Click the Apply button to accept these parameters.

 The surface of the mesh is replaced with some swirling lines.
 These lines represent the flow through the volume.
 Notice that there is a spinning motion around the center line of the cylinder.
 There is also a vertical motion in the center and near the edges.

 The new geometry is off-center from the previous geometry.
-We can quickly center the view on the new geometry with the reset camera \bowtie command.
+We can quickly center the view on the new geometry with the reset camera command.
 This command centers and fits the visible geometry within the current view and also resets the center of rotation to the middle of the visible geometry.